 At nortenergy, we’re very proud of our Polycrub.
 It’s a tremendously strong structure, and is built with a solid green ethos.
-The frame is made from recycled salmon pipe, which gives this material another new, long, useful purpose.
-During the last few years, several kilometres of waste salmon pipe have been diverted from landfill in Shetland.
+The frame is made from redundant pipe from the aquaculture industry , which gives this material another new, long, useful purpose.
+During the last few years, tens of kilometres of waste pipe have been diverted from landfill in Shetland.

-The Polycrub is covered using twin-wall polycarbonate.
-This is not the cheapest form of cover for a polytunnel/greenhouse structure, but we use it because we are confident that it has the longest lifespan of anything available.
+The Polycrub is covered using thick polycarbonate.
+We use this covering because we are confident that it has the longest lifespan of anything available and it is is certainly the most durable for harsh climates.

-Twin-wall polycarbonate is also certainly the most durable.
-Shetland has a well-merited reputation for wind, and we think the Polycrub can withstand quite a bit of it!
+Shetland has a well-merited reputation for wind, and we know the Polycrub can withstand quite a bit of it!
 If the Polycrub can stand up to our winter gales here in Shetland, it can survive anywhere.

 The Polycrub is a much more permanent structure than many of the kit-form polytunnels.
 For this reason we advise customers to check with the Local Planning Authority whether a chosen site will require planning permission or Agricultural Prior Notification.